STARSKY AND HUTCH

 Firstly, the video above features the opening titles and theme tune from series two, which is a personal favourite.

-So who remembers playing Starsky and Hutch in the school playground?
-Well, I certainly do, and I also remember the squabbling over who would play which character, especially as we both had blonde hair!
+So who remembers pretending to be Starsky and Hutch in the school playground?
+Well, I certainly do, and I also remember the squabbling with my friends over who would play which character, especially as we both had blonde hair!

-One thing I'm sure you will remember with fondness is that funky 70's theme music is just awesome isn't it?
+One thing I'm sure you will remember with fondness is that funky 70's theme music - it's just awesome isn't it?
 However, as you will see in other videos lower down the page, there were several different theme tunes and title sequences.
-But this particular one (from series two, I believe) was my favourite, by far.
+The first video featured here (from series two, I believe) is my favourite, by far.
 Sadly, I haven't managed to locate the series three opening titles, but will add them as soon as I can find them.Starsky and Hutch started out as a 90 minute pilot movie, before 92 (1 hour) episodes of the American cop show were aired on the ABC network between 1975 and 1979, with the first series being shown on a Wednesday evening at 10pm.
 The second season was moved to a Saturday night slot.

 In many episodes the undercover cops would dart around the fictional streets of Bay City, California in Starsky's Ford Gran Torino (nicknamed the Striped Tomato) which was red with a huge white vector stripe.
 However, if the characters needed to work apart then Hutch's rather battered, cream-coloured (or was it tan?)
 1973 Ford Galaxie 500 would make an appearance.

-The two other main charcater's in the series were the street-wise Huggy Bear (played by Antonio Fargas) and Captain Harold C. Dobey (played by Bernie Hamilton).
+The two other main characters in the series were the street-wise Huggy Bear (played by Antonio Fargas) and Captain Harold C. Dobey (played by Bernie Hamilton).